Regional trends for innovation ecosystems in Latin America

 The “Infrastructure” considerations include measures for Information & Communication Technologies, General Infrastructure (i.e. electricity output, gross capital formation as %GDP), and Ecological Sustainability.
 Several of the top 5 economies reveal strong marks in respective “Infrastructure” categories.
 Brazil leads in “Infrastructure” categories such as, “Government’s online service” (ranked 37th out of 127 countries); Mexico shows strength in “Government’s online service” as well (ranked 19th out of 127 countries); and Colombia shows strength in “Ecological Sustainability”.

 Despite these aforementioned input-based strengths, the lower ranked “Output” measures provide insight into the full spectrum of opportunities to spur innovation in Latin America’s largest economies.
-The space for opportunity becomes more obvious when we look at the GII’s “Innovation Efficiency Metric” for LATAM’s major economies—a theme we will explore in part 3 of this series.
+The space for opportunity becomes more obvious when we look at the countries in Latin America that are holding elections in 2018 and how such changes could present an opportunity for advances in innovation - a theme we will explore in part 3 of this series.